tberg12/ocular/README.md

 ### TranscribeOrTrainFont

+##### Main Options

 * `-inputPath`: Path of the directory that contains the input document images or pdfs.
 The entire directory will be recursively searched for any files that do not end in `.txt` (and that do not start with `.`).
+Required.

+* `-outputPath`: Path of the directory that will contain output transcriptions.
+Required.

+* `-inputLmPath`: Path to the input language model file.
+Required.

+* `-inputFontPath`: Path of the input font file.
 Required.

 * `-numDocs`: Number of documents (pages) to use, counting alphabetically.
 Ignore or use -1 to use all documents.